yahiaetman/ms-level-gen/README.md

     ./analyze.ps1 sokoban ./experiment

 Note that this script requires the game name to pick some options.
 If you want to run all the experiments in the paper (including the analysis steps), you can just run [paper_experiments.ps1](paper_experiments.ps1) but note that it runs 30 experiments so it would probably require multiple days to finish depending on your machine.

+To explore the results of the generators by hand, you can run them, and try different control values and level sizes in the jupyter notebook [explore.ipynb](explore.ipynb).

+## Pretrained Weights

-You can also download weights for the generators and the condition models from [here](https://drive.google.com/file/d/1BOfuYo4BFuJeyIG57d-AQ6q5D9nRUJUz/view?usp=sharing).
+You can download weights for the generators and the condition models from [here](https://drive.google.com/file/d/1BOfuYo4BFuJeyIG57d-AQ6q5D9nRUJUz/view?usp=sharing).
 It only contains the files necessary to run the generators to save space.

-To explore the results of the generators by hand, you can run them, and try different control values and level sizes in the jupyter notebook [explore.ipynb](explore.ipynb).

 ## Generated Level Samples